Services and Activities Fees Committee

 A. Operating expenditures may be proposed in support of bona fide school-related, student led, curricular or extracurricular functions, activities, or programs participated in by UWB students in the furtherance of their education:

-2. Compensation for students or other University employees engaged in activities or services that directly involve or support currently enrolled UWB students such as student government, student activities, student life, financial aid, counseling, testing, placement, and security.
-Compensation is established once per year, during the Annual Budget cycle, and cannot be modified during the Contingency cycle.
+- Compensation is defined as salary and benefits for students or other University employees engaged in activities or services that directly involve or support currently enrolled UWB students.
+Compensation shall not be requested or funded during the contingency cycle.

-5. Promotional Items are designed to promote any student organization, group, or funded project or service and are limited to a total value of $800 per year unless expressly stated otherwise by the Services and Activities Fee Committee at the time of allocation.
+- Promotional Items are designed to promote any student organization, group, or funded project or service and are limited to a total value of $800 per year unless expressly stated otherwise by the Services and Activities Fee Committee at the time of allocation.
 Food and publicity (for specific events) are not considered a promotional item.
-Articles of clothing may be purchased with the guidance and approval of the Office of Student Life and the Club Council.
+Articles of clothing may be purchased with the guidance and approval of the Division of Student Affairs and the Club Council.
 Promotional items must be purchased in compliance with University policies and procedures.

 B. Consistent with state law, any expenditure of Services and Activities Fees, including loans, is considered a prohibited gift when made for the direct benefit of private individuals or groups.
 State law also prohibits contributions of Services and Activities Fees or property to a political candidate or cause in connection with any local, state, or federal election.